andmit/EZShutdownTimer/README.md

 This app requires .NET
 I could have made it without but I wanted the easiness of windows forms.

-this software is "as is"
+this software is "as is" under MIT License